dodoGames-basement/aoi-explained/docs/Getting started/Advanced/author-button.md

 * Aoi.parser installed (for ephemeral messages) otherwise ephemeral won't work except for the rest of the code
 * Must have the event `onInteractionCreate` for this to work (if it wasn't obvious)
+* Have command handler setup.
+Author buttons do not work in index.js with `bot.command`

 # Example author button code